sendgrid/sendgrid-python/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

 4. Commit your changes in logical chunks.
-Please adhere to these [git commits
+Please adhere to these [git commit
    message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
    or your code is unlikely to be merged into the main project.
 Use Git's
    [interactive rebase](https://help.github.com/articles/interactive-rebase)